 - Find the .htaccess file in the public_html directory.

 - Replace http://yoursitename.com with your new domain, and insert the following code.

 #Options +FollowSymLinks RewriteEngine on RewriteRule ^(.*)$ http://yoursitename.com/$1 [R=301,L]

-There could be many reasons why you might want to change WordPress domain name.
-Luckily, WordPress provides a built-in URL address settings and allows you to manually tweak the PHP code through a file manager or an FTP client to effectively change your domain.
+There could be many reasons to change the WordPress domain name.
+Luckily, WordPress provides built-in URL address settings.
+This functionality allows you to manually tweak the PHP code through a file manager or an FTP client to change your domain effectively.

 In this tutorial, you’ve learned the steps required to change your WordPress domain.
 Here’s a quick recap:

 - Purchase a new domain name and register it.